ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 = How do I show content with different sizes? =

-FancyBox tries to detect the size of the conten automatically but if it can not find a size, it will default to the settings for that particular content type as set on the Settings > Media page.
+FancyBox tries to detect the size of the content automatically but if it can not find a size, it will default to the settings for that particular content type as set on the Settings > Media page.

-You can manually override this by defining the width and height wrapped in curly brases in the class attribute of the link itself.
+The **[Pro extension](http://premium.status301.net/downloads/easy-fancybox-pro/)** provides an extra option to allow you to manually override this by defining the width and height wrapped in curly brases in the class attribute of the link itself.
 Make sure the option "Inlcude the Metadata jQuery extension script..." under FancyBox | Links on Settings > Media is enabled.

 For example, a Flash movie with different size:

 `
 <a class="fancybox-swf {width:1024,height:675}" href="link-to-your-swf"></a>
 `

-= Can I play YouTube, Dailymotion and Vimeo movies in a FancyBox overlay? =

-Yes.
-Simply create a link using the Share URL (the full Page URL, the Short URL with or without options like HD etc.) to the YouTube/Vimeo/Dailymotion page in your post content.
-If you have Auto-detect enabled, the plugin will take care of the rest for you! :)

-If you have disabled Auto-detection, give the link a class attribute like `class="fancybox-youtube"` for Youtube, `class="fancybox-vimeo"` for Vimeo and `class="fancybox-dailymotion"` for Dailymotion, to manually enable FancyBox for it.

-Both YouTube and Vimeo movies can be made to play immediately after opening by adding the paramer `autoplay=1` to the URL.
-For example, a short-url YouTube link that should play in HD mode, have the full screen button and auto-start on open, would look like:
-`
-<a href="http://youtu.be/N_tONWXYviM?hd=1&fs=1&autoplay=1">text or thumbnail</a>
-`

-= I want that 'Show in full-screen' button on my YouTube movies =

-Append `&fs=1` to your YouTube share URL.

-= Can I show a Youtube playlist in FancyBox? =

-Yes, just go to Youtube page of any movie that's in the playlist and use the Share button to get the share URL just like with single movies, but this time place a checkmark at the 'Share with playlist' option.

 = The flash movie in the overlay shows BELOW some other flash content that is on the same page! =